Connect Early

 Come in and say hello or contact us on 02 4759 1462

-Connect have faciliated Play and Chat Playgroups across the mountains for over 15 years.
-They are a regular part of family life for many families in our community.
-A place for parents and carers to meet with friends, where children can meet and play and learn new skills, where community information is shared and morning tea is available.
+For over 15 years, Connect has facilitated Connect and Play playgroups across the Mountains.
+These groups have been a regular part of family life for many, providing a welcoming space where parents and carers can meet friends, children can play and learn new skills, community information is shared, and morning tea is enjoyed.

 Start Strong Pathways Programs